nextpyp/pyp/docs/guide/picking3d.rst

 1. Detection of virion centers
 ------------------------------

-The first step is to estimate the position and the approximate radius of each virion or vescicle:
+The first step is to estimate the position and the approximate radius of each virion or vesicle:

 #.
 Click on :guilabel:`Tomograms` (output of the :badge:`Pre-processing,badge-secondary` block) and select :badge:`Particle-Picking,badge-primary`

 #.
-Select "virions" as the ``Detectiom method``
+Select "virions" as the ``Detection method``

 #.
 Set the expected ``Virion radius (A)`` and other parameters as needed